vincent-barilla/Mood-Mapper-Beta/README.md

                   oldVal and newVal, and not fire any callbacks.
 If there's one callback given, use that callback whenever this button is clicked.
 If both callbacks are given, use the first when element shows newVal, and the second when the element shows oldVal.

-                  I find it counter-intuitive to order the callbacks new before old, but doing so allows the single callback to be entered, and used for both sides of the toggle.
-That's why I ordered them as such.

               */